• Home

 Picture

-In the early 1800s West Chester, PA billed itself as an elegant and healthful place, but the reality was very different.
+In the early 1800s Chester County, PA billed itself as an elegant and healthful place, but the reality was very different.
 This lecture will explore its fight against infectious diseases in the 19th and early 20th centuries, how families coped with loss, and how they worked to overcome the King of All Fears--Death.

 Picture